Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 **Step 3:** We'll pass the `handleTimerUpdate` helper function, `elapsedTime` and `isTiming` to our `<GameTimer>` component so we can visualize changes to that data there.

+**Step 4:** We'll also need to build a custom time formatter function to convert total seconds from our `elapsedTime` prop to minutes and seconds.

-**Step 4:** This is where we set up the logic of the `<GameTimer>` component.
-We'll use a `useEffect` hook to initialize the timer object instance created by `setInterval`.
+**Step 5:** This is where we set up the logic of the `<GameTimer>` component.
+We'll use a `useEffect` hook to initialize a timer object instance created by `setInterval`.
 This method will be used to repeatedly call our timer update function on a fixed delay [as described here](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval).
 We'll also use the `useEffect` hook to perform a clean up of our `interval` object whenever the component is unmounted from the DOM to prevent causing a memory leak ... more on this later.

-**Step 5:** We'll also need to build a custom time formatter function to convert total seconds passed to minutes and seconds.

 <br>